 BY KRISTEN RAVES, DIRECTOR OF DIGITAL COMMUNICATION

-Last year at this time, the Director of Facilities for the Fishers campus position didn’t even exist.
+Last year at this time, the Coordinator of Facilities for the Fishers campus position didn’t even exist.
 Why?
 Because our Fishers campus didn’t even have a building yet!
 What a difference a year makes!
 And, we are thrilled to be able to welcome Gary Gallinger into the role!